RyanCHolder/Comparing-Single-Modalities/README.md

 Formatting data from the WESAD dataset, and running Sci-Kit Learn algorithms and a conv-net on it for comparisons

 In order to run this project, first use the format_data.py script file to create a formatted version of the WESAD data.

-  To do this, first the data_dir field should be changed to match your setup (the directory containing the WESAD dataset.
+  To do this, first the data_dir field should be changed to match your setup (the directory containing the WESAD dataset.)
-  Once this field has been changed, either import the script and run save_formatted_data(path) with path as your desired destination to format and save the regular data, and similarly use save_statistics(path) to do the same for the statistical data.
+  Once this field has been changed, either import the script and run save_formatted_data(path) with path as your desired destination to format and save the regular data, and similarly use save_statistics(path) to do the same for the statistical data, or just add the calls as new lines to the end of the code.

-Once the data has been saved the alg_testing.py script can be used to run the learning algorithms on the data.
+Once the data has been saved the alg_testing.py script can be used in a similar fassion to run the learning algorithms on the data.
   The classifiers field contains a list of all the classifiers used, which can be edited to add or remove classifiers as desired
     (adding more sklearn classifiers would be simple, adding classifiers from outside sklearn, like the karis.Sequential already in there would cause issues)